Our staff will respond to your query promptly and provide detailed information to your questions.

 - Voyage from Kirkenes to Bergen, 5 nights in unspecified outside cabin with window, TV, toilet & shower (Pre-booked cabin upgrades available on request subject to availability).

-- Full board during the Norwegian Coastal voyage
+- All meals during the Norwegian Coastal voyage

 - Transfers: Ivalo Airport to Aurora Village and to Kirkenes